nanoframework/Samples/samples/MQTT/README.md

 ## Hardware requirements

 An hardware device with networking capabilities running a nanoFramework image.
-These samples have been tested with SMT32F769IDISCOVERY and ESP-WROVER-KIT boards.
+These samples have been tested with SMT32F769IDISCOVERY, ESP-WROVER-KIT and ESP32 Pico boards.

 ## Related topics